Jim Lynam: Coaching career

-He began his coaching career with the Fairfield Stags in 1968 where he coached two years.
+He began his coaching career at Lansdale Catholic High School in Lansdale, Pa where he was the head boys' basketball coach for the 1964–65 season.
+He then coached the Fairfield Stags men's basketball in 1968 where he coached for two years.
 In 1973, he took the reins at American University in 1973, where he coached for five years.
-He coached the Eagles to one finals appearance in the East Coast Conference tournament.
+He coached the Eagles to a finals appearance in the East Coast Conference tournament in 1975.